Scientific Name

 Description

-Graptopetalum paraguayense subsp. bernalense is a very interesting clumping succulent with relatively small rosettes.
-It differs from G. paraguayense subsp. paraguayense by being smaller in all its parts and its yellowish leaves not more than 1.6 inches (4 cm) long.
-The rosettes grow up to 8 inches (20 cm) tall and up to 2.8 inches (7 cm) in diameter.
-Leaves are triangular, yellowish or greenish-cream, or under stress pinkish colored, up to 1.6 inches (4 cm) long, and up to 0.6 inches (1.5 cm) wide.
-Flowers are whitish with small red specks up to 0.6 inches (1.5 cm) in diameter.
+Graptopetalum paraguayense subsp. bernalense, also known as Graptopetalum bernalense, is a very interesting succulent shrublet that forms relatively small rosettes at the end of decumbent or pendent stems.
+It differs from Graptopetalum paraguayense subsp. paraguayense by being smaller in all its parts.
+The rosettes are up to 2.4 inches (6 cm) in diameter.
+Leaves are yellowish or greenish-cream and become pinkish under stress.
+They are obovate, up to 1.4 inches (3.5 cm) long, and up to 0.6 inches (1.5 cm) wide.

 Hardiness